hannobraun/embedded-test-stand/README.md

 These crates belong to the LPC845 test suite.
 They are not directly applicable to other uses, except to serve as an example:

 - `messages`: The messages used to communicate between test suite and target firmware.
-- `test-firmware`: The firmware running on the hardware under test.
+- `test-target`: The firmware running on the hardware under test.
 - `test-suite`: The test suite itself, plus some suite-specific convenience wrappers around APIs in `host-lib`.